StrideHabits/Stride/rubric.md

-# StrideHabits – Rubric Allocation README (DRAFT V1 - need to fill in real info)
+# StrideHabits – Rubric Allocation README

-Purpose: This document maps each rubric requirement to concrete evidence in the repository (screenshots, videos, code, and configuration).
-The lecturer can follow this file top‑to‑bottom and verify each item.
+Purpose: This document maps each rubric requirement to concrete evidence in the repositories (code, configuration, documentation, and videos).
+The lecturer can follow this file top-to-bottom and verify each item against the POE rubric.

-> Replace all `TODO` markers and file names with your final evidence paths before submission.

 ---